 1. Vertical Leg Kicks

 The vertical leg crunch, or full vertical crunch, was ranked as the fourth most effective exercise in the ACE study for the rectus abdominus.
-I suggest changing this exercise a bit to focus more on kicking up rather than crunching.
+I suggest changing this exercise to focus more on kicking up rather than crunching.

 This is a great change of pace from regular crunches, as it works the entire abdominal muscle to its fullest extent similar to Fold Ups.